 Remember that WCEF Side Events can be organised throughout 2023!

 The Right to Repair movement has been gathering steam across Europe and beyond.
 This is reflected in the EU agenda, with the need to promote repairability and long-lasting products stipulated in the European Green Deal and the EU Circular Economy Action Plan.
-The ECESP Leadership Group on Sustainable products and design is holding this #EUCircularTalks on 27 April at 10:00 – 11:30 CEST.
-Join our experts to discuss the EU’s policy landscape on repair and consider what else is needed to make the right to repair a reality.
+The ECESP Leadership Group on Sustainable products and design held this #EUCircularTalks on 27 April at 10:00 – 11:30 CEST.
+Experts discussed the EU’s policy landscape on repair and considered what else is needed to make the right to repair a reality.

 RREUSE is launching a study that highlights the importance of social enterprises in providing skills and training for a successful and inclusive transition to a circular economy.
 It analyses 18 cases within the social and circular enterprise community, highlighting the challenges faced and policy recommendations needed to facilitate inclusive upskilling and reskilling in the circular economy.